 A330neo: Powering into the future

-These A330neo aircraft incorporate latest generation Rolls-Royce Trent 7000 engines, along with aerodynamic improvements – including new Sharklet wingtip devices that provide 3.7 metres of increased wing span – as well as increased lift and reduced drag.
-The NEO also features the latest cabin innovations such as full-LED mood lighting and Wifi connectivity.
+The A330neo incorporates latest generation Rolls-Royce Trent 7000 engines, along with aerodynamic improvements – including new composite Sharklet wingtip devices that provide 3.7 metres of increased wing span – as well as increased lift and reduced drag.
+The NEO also features many of the latest technologies used for the A350 XWB, including the state-of-the-art cabin innovations such as full-LED mood lighting, Wifi connectivity, an upgraded flight attendant panel and new galley inserts.

-The A330-800neo retains the current-production A330-200’s fuselage length, while the A330-900neo uses the A330-300’s longer fuselage.
-Through innovative uses of cabin space, both NEO versions will offer extra seats – all while maintaining the spacious Airbus modern comfort standard of 18-inch wide seats in economy class.
+The A330-800 retains the current-production A330-200’s fuselage length, while the A330-900 uses the A330-300’s longer fuselage.
+Through innovative uses of cabin space, both NEO versions will offer up to 10 extra seats – all while maintaining the spacious Airbus modern comfort standard of 18-inch wide seats in economy class.

-Taking lessons learned from the company’s single-aisle NEO programme, Airbus has developed a fast-paced 42-month programme from launch to first A330neo delivery, which is scheduled for the fourth quarter of 2017.
+Taking lessons learned from the company’s single-aisle NEO programme, Airbus has developed a fast-paced 42-month programme from launch to first A330neo delivery.
+The first A330neo aircraft, an A330-900, entered final assembly in 2016 and first customer deliveries are planned for the fourth quarter of 2017.

 Orders & deliveries